rachank/inspiring-world-photography2/README.md

 * Added Test Case chart, listing a comprehensive list of tests undertaken with expected outcomes.
 * Added media queries to improve UX for all screen sizes.
 * Added a favicon for the site.
-* Added a technologies used section.
+* Added a Technologies Used section.

 ### Validator Testing